Wednesday, January 31, 2018

 Night at the Museums

-Last Friday night Ale and I took the girls to the BYU Night at the Museums - Monte L. Bean Life Science Museum, Museum of Art, Museum of Peoples and Cultures, Education in Zion, and Museum of Paleontology.
-It was a free event for the whole family.
-At each museum they had different activities, music and refreshments for all ages.
-They also offered free shuttles to take us between museums.
+Last Friday night Ale and I took the girls to the BYU Night at the Museums where we can visit all five museums- Monte L. Bean Life Science, Museum of Art, Museum of Peoples and Cultures, Education in Zion, and Museum of Paleontology- in one night.

-It was a cold night, with lots of rain and snow!
+It was a cold night with lots of rain and snow.
 But it was really fun!
 The kids learned about how the ancient people used bones to create games and tools, and how current people use materials to recreate ancient tools.
-We also learned about rocks, seeds and dinosaurs!
+We also learned about rocks, seeds, and dinosaurs!

 Giovanna loved the refreshments at the end of each tour, and Bianca talked to everybody in the shuttles about "scary dinosaurs".